elypia/imagecaster/README.md

 want to use or derive work from this source code!

-**All non-code files including videos, models, audio, bitmaps, vectors, and animations such as gifs, are not under the aforementioned license; all rights are reserved by Elypia CIC.**
+**All non-code files including videos, models, audio, bitmaps, vectors, and animations such as GIFs, are not under the aforementioned license; all rights are reserved by Elypia CIC.**

 [matrix]: https://matrix.to/#/+elypia:matrix.org "Matrix Invite"